weizai118/gradle/subprojects/docs/src/docs/release/notes.md

 For instance, `tasks.withType(SomeTask).name` would create a list of `String`s containing all of the names of tasks of type `SomeTask`.
 This was only possible with the method [`TaskCollection.withType(Class)`](javadoc/org/gradle/api/tasks/TaskCollection.html#withType-java.lang.Class-).

 Plugins or build scripts attempting to do this will now get a runtime exception.
 The easiest fix is to explicitly use the [spread operator](http://docs.groovy-lang.org/latest/html/documentation/#_spread_operator).

+### Eclipse plugin

+TBD - The `eclipse` task now generates an Eclipse project for all Gradle projects in included builds.

 ## External contributions